Admission & Application Instructions

 Transcripts and Materials

 You must have sealed official transcripts sent from each school you list under the prior education section of the application.
-The transcripts should be mailed to the MWAI Admissions Office or emailed to firstname.lastname@example.org.
+The transcripts should be mailed to the MWAI Admissions Office or emailed to email@example.com.
 Please list all accredited college and university-level institutions you have attended, including technical schools, in chronological order on the application.
-Additionally, you must send us one passport size photo, a completed release of information form (available as a download from our site or through an email request), and two letters of recommendation.
-These may be sent to the school via regular mail or email at email@example.com.
+Additionally, you must send us a completed release of information form (click link or request via email), and two letters of recommendation.
+These may be sent to the school via regular mail or email at firstname.lastname@example.org.

 Admission Decisions and Rolling Enrollment